 Clean up pet waste often at home to avoid harmful bacteria soaking into the ground water.
 When walking your dog, put their waste in a plastic bag, and in the garbage.

-Stop using salt in the winter.
+Stop using salt in winter

 When removing ice from driveways and sidewalks, use a calcium magnesium acetate (CMA) deicer.
 This is about as corrosive as tap water, safe for concrete, biodegradable and requires fewer applications.